goinhasf/app_ibplanner/README.md

 	<li>The user should be able to set these main events: Homework, study time, exams.</li>
 	<li>In addition there should be a way for the user to add the three core subjects of the IB: TOK, EE, CAS.</li>
 	<li>For each subject the user can also plan their IAs</li>
-	<li>There should be a guide on time management and organization in the IB and how this app helps achieving that</li>
+	<li>There should be a guide on time management and organization in the IB and how this app helps achieving
+	that</li>
-	<li>The app should notify the user when to study, exam dates and important deadlines based on the users plan.
+	<li>The app should notify the user when to study, exam dates and important deadlines based on the users
+	plan.
 Include settings on notifications</li>
-	<li>The app should make sugestions on methods of study, useful websites for explanations of topics and past papers of each subject.</li>
+	<li>The app should make suggestions on methods of study, useful websites for explanations of topics
+	and past papers of each subject.</li>
 	<li>The UI should be intuitive and give useful information</li>
 </ol>